M-arcus/cloudron-docs/developer/docs/api.md

 ```
 {
     location: <string>,              // required: the subdomain on which to install the app
+    domain: <string>,                // required: the domain on which to install the app
     appStoreId: <string>[@<semver>], // required: Cloudron App Store Id of the app.
 Alternately, provide a manifest
     manifest: <manifest>,            // manifest of the app to install. required if appStoreId is unset.
     portBindings: null || {          // mapping from application ports to public ports